jmmalqui/turing/README.md

 A program that simulates a single tape Turing machine.

 ## Build
-Make sure to have the Meson build system on your system, if not, follow the instructions from https://mesonbuild.com/Quick-guide.html
+Make sure to have the Meson build system installed on your system, if not, follow the instructions from https://mesonbuild.com/Quick-guide.html

 Once Meson is installed, run the following commands on the root directory of this project: